NASA-IMPACT/veda-backend/CONTRIBUTING.md

 - Pull requests should explain **what** is changed, **why**, and **how the change can be tested**.

 - Pull request *titles* must adhere to the [conventional commits specification]([#conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/)).
-This is enforced using the  [conventional-pull-request-action](https://github.com/CondeNast/conventional-pull-request-action).
+This is enforced using [action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request).

 - Successful automated pull request linting, testing, and deployment checks are required.